 - 32-bit userspace + 32-bit binder interface.
 32-bit GSIs can continue to use the 32-bit binder interface.

 - 8.1 VNDK.
 Devices can use the included 8.1 VNDK.

 - Mount directories.
 Some legacy devices use directories as

-To test devices upgrading to Android 9 with CTS-on-GSI, use the build targets for legacy GSIs.
+To test devices upgrading to Android 9 with CTS-on-GSI, use the legacy GSI build targets.

 Android 9 Keymaster changes

 In earlier versions of Android, devices implementing Keymaster 3 or lower were